 5. Go back in time at the museum

-Blighty is also packed with many free museums.
-There's the Horniman Museum in South London, pictured here, which runs numerous free family sessions that explore different themes linked to their collections, including animals, costume, masks, music and toys to name a few.
+We're lucky to have plenty of free museums at our disposal in the UK.
+The Horniman Museum in south London, pictured here, runs numerous free family sessions that explore different themes linked to their collections, including animals, costume, masks, music and toys to name a few.

 6. Visit an art festival